10 Snakes With Bats In Their Diets

 © Wikimedia Commons User: Luan Alves Chavez – CC BY-SA 4.0

 Secretly one of the largest snakes in South America.
-At up to 2.7 metres, they’re much larger than US ratsnakes, following the rule that everything grows freakier and more monstrous in jungles.
-The tiger ratsnake (Spilotes pullatus) likes warmer regions and climbs trees with ease, while also moving along the ground.
+At up to 2.7 metres, this species is larger than every single US ratsnake, proving the rule that everything grows to be freakier and more monstrous in jungles.
+The tiger ratsnake (Spilotes pullatus) inhabits warmer regions and climbs trees with ease, while also moving along the ground.
+Like most ratsnakes, they’re non-venomous, but have an aggressive reputation.

 2 Blanding’s cat snake